Roll20/roll20-character-sheets/Fading Suns 4th Edition - Pax Alexius/README.md

     - [ TBC ] Box next to them to log a temporary bonus/malus?
     - auto-fail or add warning when rolling a |R|equired skill (Alchemy, Interface, Pilot) which has a score of 0

-- Armor
-    - add Hindering and ABC properties?
-Or a collapsing notes section?

 - E-Shield
-    - add "Burn-Out", "Distorsion", "Features"
+    - add "Burn-Out", "Distorsion", "Features"?

-- Blessing/Curse: add space for their descriptions

-- Perks.
-Above the description, add a header space for Perk "category" (e.g. Calling), "type" (e.g. Privilege) & "precondition"

 # Nice-to-have

-- States
-    - add their descriptions (title=??)
+- Add description of each state

 - replace unstylable characteristic/skill selects with custom-made absolute-positioned list of action buttons?

 - for Roll20 pro users, API for:
     - troupe coffer management
+    - PC bank / cache management
-    - personal VP, coffer management
+    - GM(/NPC) bank / cache management